Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Application for a fresh allotment of online PANs can be made by following a few no-sweat, simple steps.

-• Step 1(a): Go to www.incometax.gov.in and click on the e-filing link present on the homepage of the website.
+• Step 1(a): Go to www.incometax.gov.in and click on instant “e-PAN" from the lest side menu of the homepage.

 • Step 3: Enter all the details as per your Aadhar card.
 The personal information entered is immediately verified and acknowledged.